WangLabCSU/blit/README.md

     #> Running command: /usr/bin/echo $TEST
     #> blit is awesome

-`cmd_background()` is provided for complete.
-Instead of using this function, we suggest to use `cmd_parallel()` instead, which can run multiple commands in the background and ensure all process will be cleanned when process exit.
+`cmd_background()` is provided for completeness.
+Instead of using this function, we recommend using `cmd_parallel()`, which can run multiple commands in the background while ensuring that all processes are properly cleaned up when the process exits.

 Several functions allow you to control the environment when running the
 command: